AnneKammenhed/togetherinlund/README.md

 <img src="assets/images/lighthousevarde.JPG" alt="the site rating from Lighthouse">

+I tried to generate a favicon for my website to make the Lighthouse picture look better, but I ran out of time.
+Hopefully there will be time for the next project!

 <h3>Bugs</h3>
 I ran the W3C HTML Validator and W3C CSS Validator (Jigsaw) a number of times and there was a couple of issued that I wasn't able to correct.
 For the hero image the W3C HTML Validator sais "Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed." althoug I added a div-element so the section.
 I tried different options for the link to youtube.
 The W3C HTML Validator sais that "The frameborder attribute on the iframe element is obsolete."
 However I was not able to fix it so the link is still in html.